Tag: skin health

 Stress Triggers Inflammation at the Cellular Level

-• Weaken your skin barrier – The protective outer layer of your skin becomes compromised, making you more susceptible to bacteria and irritants.
+• Weaken your skin barrier: The protective outer layer of your skin becomes compromised, making you more susceptible to bacteria and irritants.

-• Impair your immune response – Ironically, while cortisol triggers inflammation, it also suppresses your immune system’s ability to fight bacteria effectively.
+• Impair your immune response: Ironically, while cortisol triggers inflammation, it also suppresses your immune system’s ability to fight bacteria effectively.

-It’s a perfect storm for acne.
+This creates a perfect storm for stress-induced acne.

 The Gut-Brain-Skin Axis (Yes, It’s Real)

-• Disrupt your gut microbiome – The balance of healthy bacteria in your gut gets thrown off.
+• Disrupt your gut microbiome: The balance of healthy bacteria in your gut gets thrown off.

-• Increase intestinal permeability – Your gut lining becomes more permeable (sometimes called “leaky gut”), allowing bacterial compounds to enter your bloodstream.
+• Increase intestinal permeability: Your gut lining becomes more permeable (sometimes called “leaky gut”), allowing bacterial compounds to enter your bloodstream.

-I didn’t realize this was happening to me until I noticed that during high-stress periods, my digestive issues always preceded my worst acne flares by about 3-5 days.
+I didn’t realize this was happening to me until I noticed that during high-stress periods, my digestive issues always preceded my worst stress-induced acne flares by about 3-5 days.

 Stress Disrupts Your Sleep (Which Makes Everything Worse)